 We stayed at the Holiday Trav-L-Park on Mack Smith Road in Chattanooga.
 While there was nothing particularly picturesque about the campground, it was close to the city, well laid out, clean, and had all the amenities.
 There was also plenty of green space to exercise Ty and Buster.
 We wouldn’t hesitate to stay there again.
 If you’re looking for pet friendly hotels in Chattanooga, you’ll also find several good options.

-The next time we’re in town we want to see more of Chattanooga and get a better feel for its pet friendly offerings, including Riverfront Parkway, Miller Park and the Chattanooga Chew-Chew Off-leash Dog Park.
+The next time we’re in town we want to see more of Chattanooga and get a better feel for its pet friendly offerings, including Riverfront Parkway, Miller Park, Play Wash Pint, and the Chattanooga Chew-Chew Off-leash Dog Park.
 We’ll be back!

 Amazon Affiliate Disclosure: GoPetFriendly.com LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to amazon.com, audible.com, and any other website that may be affiliated with Amazon Service LLC Associates Program.
 As an Amazon Associate, the owner of this site earns a commission from qualifying purchases.